alifarah94/DS-Unit-1-Sprint-2-Statistics/module4/template.md

  Yes

 3. Who does that?:
+ Yes

 4. Answering a question people care about:
- Maybe
+ Yes

 5. Valuable to businesses:
  Yes

 6. What's the most popular?:
- Maybe
+ No

 7. Cost/Money rankings:
- Dont know
+ No

 ## Misconceptions

-What misconceptions do people have about your topic?
+What misconceptions do people have about your topic?: that going to university may not improve your situation

 ## Examples